MikeTheHammer/wmul_rivendell/README.rst

     ``.\wmul_rivendell_venv\Scripts\Activate.ps1``

 #.
-Update pip, because the version packaged with the Python installer is a bit old almost as soon as the installer is released.
+Update pip, because the version packaged with the Python installer is a bit old almost as soon as the installer is
+released.

     ``pip install --upgrade pip``

-#. pip install using the requirements.txt file in this directory.
-You have to run pip while in the repo directory so that requirements.txt correctly points to the code in this directory.
+#. pip install this package.

     ``pip3 install wmul_rivendell``